cisagov/decider/README.md

 JSONs under default_config/build_sources/enterprise-attack are pulled from https://github.com/mitre-attack/attack-stix-data/tree/master/enterprise-attack

+&copy; 2023 The MITRE Corporation.
+This work is reproduced and distributed with the permission of The MITRE Corporation.

 ## Appendix A: Updating ATT&amp;CK Content on Decider 1/2

 ### :whale: Docker Update Instructions